Network Sensor Troubleshooting

 PF_RING

-PF_RING enables accelerated network packet capture under Linux and is included in the default Cloud SIEM network sensor installation.
+PF_RING enables accelerated network packet capture under Linux and is included in the default Cloud SIEM Network Sensor installation.

-PF_RING configuration information is available in /proc/net/pf_ring/info.
-Information on interfaces may be found in /proc/net/pf_ring/dev/<interface>/info.
+.
+Information on interfaces may be found in /proc/net/pf_ring/dev/<interface>/info

-PF_RING also keeps statistics and information in files such as /proc/net/pf_ring/27240-ens192.9, where the leading part of the filename is a PF_RING enabled capture program PID on the system.
+, where the leading part of the filename is a PF_RING enabled capture program PID on the system.
 Among other information in these files are various packet counters.

 Further system tuning related to ring buffer parameters and queues may be possible (refer to PF_RING and Bro/Zeek documentation).